Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The term ‘custody’ is a very outdated legal term and is no longer used to describe the care arrangements for a child.

 If you are considering the care arrangements for your child, you may now encounter the terms ‘lives with’ and ‘spend time with’.
-These are the terms which are now used by legal professionals including Solicitors and Judges when describing the care arrangements for a child, for example, ‘the child will live with the mother but spend time with the father’ or vice versa.
+These are the terms that are now used by legal professionals including Solicitors and Judges when describing the care arrangements for a child, for example, ‘the child will live with the mother but spend time with the father’ or vice versa.

 That does not mean that the term 'custody' will no longer be used, as ultimately it is a term which is still used in society, primarily by parents, for example, who have separated or divorced.

-Initially, it is encouraged for parents who have separated to try reach an agreement direct as to how the care arrangements of their child or children will look in the future.
+Initially, it is encouraged for parents who have separated to try reach an agreement directly as to how the care arrangements of their child or children will look in the future.
 This may for example be on a ‘shared care’ basis where the child/or children spend an equal amount of time with both parents and essentially ‘live with’ both parents too.

 Alternatively, it may be agreed that depending on the circumstances one parent may have the child in their care more frequently and spend time with the other parent or have them in their care full time.
 This can be agreed between both parties.